Sahara Hamada Hamra

 Middle East.

-5 billion more years; although the last two billion years
+an estimated 5 billion more years - although the last two billion years

-will be far to hot to sustain any form of life but lava.
-Food
+of its life will be far too-hot to sustain any form

 Driving & Riding in The Desert